nikantonelli/LeanKitUtils/README.md

 # Assigned Users on Import

 If your destination system does not have the correct users set up (with access to the board), the users are ignored.
 The tool tries to match the "username" which is usually of emailAddress format.

+The importer will take the spreadsheet field as a comma separated list of users.

+# Lane WIP Limits

+To add/move a card to a lane which might cause the WIP limit to be exceeded, add an override comment to the lane field.
+To do this, add a "," and then the override comment itself, e.g:

+"Backlog|Next Sprint Backlog|Committed,Expedited"

+will move the card to the sub-lane Committed under "Next Sprint Backlog" which is under "Backlog" and add the wipOverrideComment of "Expedited"